alexjc/neural-enhance/README.rst

 ValueError: unknown locale: UTF-8
 ---------------------------------

 It seems your terminal is misconfigured and not compatible with the way Python treats locales.
-You may need to change this in your ``.bash_rc`` or other startup script.
+You may need to change this in your ``.bashrc`` or other startup script.
 Alternatively, this command will fix it once for this shell instance.

 **FIX:** ``export LC_ALL=en_US.UTF-8``